Gangnam Style: South Korea set to demolish slum in shadows of Seoul glitz

 "Later you will see all kinds of bugs, like cockroaches, and rats," she said.
 "Bug killers don't work."

-In December, city and district officials agreed on a redevelopment plan to build thousands of units of low-cost housing, including subsidised homes for current slum residents.
+In December, city and district officials agreed on a redevelopment plan to build thousands of units of low-cost housing, including subsidized homes for current slum residents.

 "We need to develop the area quickly to improve housing security for people there, because these illegal shacks are old, so they are vulnerable," said Cho Gyu-tae, a Gangnam official handling the redevelopment.